Unified SSO for Microsoft Entra ID (formerly Azure Active Directory)

 last_nameAttributeuser.surname

-• Mobile phone claim (user.mobilephone) if you have mobile phone data available.
+• Add a mobile phone claim (user.mobilephone) if mobile phone data is available.

-• Email address claim (user.email) and unique name ID claim if users can't receive emails to the email addresses defined in the user.userprincipalname field.
+• Add an email address claim (user.email) and a unique name ID claim if users can't receive emails to the addresses defined in user.userprincipalname.

 Attributes and Claims page with Add new claim button highlighted.